ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

   "minimumInSucceedingInterval";
   "precedingTotal";
   "succeedingTotal".

+Eventually, also the energy measurement period must be specified by putting the start date and the end date in the date format "YYYY-MM-DD".

 The code has been written for conversion to CityJSON v.
 1.1.
 If to a later or an older version conversion is needed, the code would require some adaptations in the module methods/cj_converter.py.